 Keep ahead across Papermill Close.
 At the end of the riverside path bear left across a patch of grass to continue along Mill Lane.
 Shortly after passing under the railway bridge there is an entrance on the right to Wilderness Island.

 This is a Local Nature Reserve managed by the London Wildlife Trust.
 There is an information panel describing its varied habitats and a map showing a figure-of-eight nature trail.

-- For a short (5-10 minute) detour you could follow this trail through the woodland and wetlands on this small island, situated between the two branches of the river (which merge at its northern end).
+- For a short (5-10 minute) detour you could follow the trail through the woodland and wetlands on this small island, situated between the two branches of the river which merge at its northern end.
 There is no other way off the island but you can do either a full or half circuit before returning to this point.

-- To continue the walk, keep ahead into a residential street (River Gardens), with the island on your right.
-Shortly after this street turns left, turn right onto a signposted footpath to stay alongside the river.
-The riverside path eventually comes out onto the B277 (Nightingale Road) at Hack Bridge.
+To continue the walk, keep ahead into a residential street (River Gardens), with the island on your right.
+Shortly after this street turns left turn right onto a signposted footpath to stay alongside the river.
+The riverside path eventually goes through an attractive Community Garden and comes to the B277 (Nightingale Road) at Hack Bridge.

 - To finish the walk at Hackbridge station (600m away) continue along the B277 (now Hackbridge Road) and turn right at the mini-roundabout where it meets the A237; the station is ahead on the left.

-- The river soon splits into two branches.
-Ignore a footbridge and continue alongside the river, with a building site behind the high fence on your right.
+The river soon splits into two branches.
+Ignore a footbridge and continue alongside the river, with a new housing development on your right.

 - Go straight across Culvers Avenue to continue with the river on your left.
 Later the tarmac path comes out onto a patch of grassland; fork left at path junctions and eventually follow the path across the river on a footbridge.

 Bear right onto a tarmac path running alongside a metal fence, with Wandle Valley Wetland behind it.

 This small Local Nature Reserve is managed by a local conservation group.
 It is not usually open to the public.